Delivering Abbott's Values

 In this session, students will learn about kinetic energy and demonstrate the effects of mass and speed on energy during a lab activity.
 Students will draw conclusions about the connections between kinetic energy, physical activity, and reducing their risk of developing certain NCDs.

-Students will learn how a healthy heart pumps blood through their bodies’ arteries by building a common model of a pumping heart.
-Then, they will learn about heart disease, how it affects the heart's ability to pump, and how this noncommunicable disease develops and can be prevented.
+Cardiovascular disease is a noncommunicable disease that accounts for nearly 18 million deaths per year.
+In this session students will learn how a healthy heart pumps blood through their bodies’ arteries by participating in a STEM design challenge in which they build a common model of a pumping heart.
+Then, they will learn about heart disease, how it affects the heart’s ability to pump, and how this noncommunicable disease develops and can be prevented.